 The fact that three innovative teaching projects are being funded at Paderborn University is a great achievement and demonstrates the high level of commitment of the lecturers to transform the current challenges into an opportunity to strengthen international partnerships, promote the expansion of digital teaching and rethink international mobility.

-The following three projects in the departments of English and American Studies, Exercise and Health and Chemistry will be funded at Paderborn University:
+The following three projects in the departments of English and American Studies, Exercise and Health, Chemistry and Computer Science will be funded at Paderborn University:

 „Aston Paderborn Virtual Campus“

 Based on the long-standing cooperation and the joint Teaching Assistant Programme of Paderborn University and Aston University, Birmingham (GB), the project "Aston Paderborn Virtual Campus", spearheaded by Prof. Dr. Christoph Ehland and PD Dr. Christoph Singer, will transform existing digital teaching and learning concepts into a joint Virtual Campus.
 In addition to digitalising the teaching assistants' work, plans include the development of collaborative micro-teaching formats with a focus on intercultural competences, workshops for teachers and students of both universities, and the organisation of an international student conference.